DigitalSlideArchive/HistomicsTK/server/ComputeNucleiFeatures/README.md

 * Fourier shape descriptor features
 * Intensity features from the nucleus and cytoplasm channels
 * Gradient features from the nucleus and cytoplasm channels
+* Haralick texture features for nucleus and cytoplasm channels

-Each of the aformentioned groups of features can be toggled on/off as needed.
+Each of the aforementioned groups of features can be toggled on/off as needed.

 The output of this application is an HDF5 file containing the features.